ThZobel/MetaFold/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please check our documentation for:
-- Development setup guides
+We welcome contributions! - Development setup guides
-- Code contribution guidelines
-- Feature request procedures

 ---

-## 📄 License & Acknowledgements
+## 📄 Acknowledgements

 ### Inspiration
 MetaFold is inspired by the excellent **RDM-Desktop Tool** by T. Haraszti: